monishwarmc/Metacrafters-project-3/README.md

 # Metacrafters-project-3
 Course project of metacrafters

-Run in terminal to start the app
+Run these👇 commands in terminal to start the app
 - [cd interface/](#interface)
 - [npm start](#npm-start)